projectsbyif/s3-monitor/README.md

 ### CloudTrail's existing integrity checks ###

-CloudTrail includes existing integrity checks, they don't allow for the same types of proofs provided by Trillian.
-However they work with existing tools and work well, if you use AWS you should enable them.
+While CloudTrail includes existing integrity checks, they don't allow for the same types of proofs provided by Trillian.
+However they work with existing tools and work well, and if you use AWS you should enable them.
 This project is not an alternative.

 ### What can be proven with Trillian ###

-Each day a new Signed Log Root is published it's possible to continuously monitor the "append-only" nature of the log by asking Trillian to issue a consistency proof.
+Each day a new Signed Log Root is published making it possible to continuously monitor the "append-only" nature of the log by asking Trillian to issue a consistency proof.

-This consistency proof includes hashes intermediary leaves added in the past day, using these you are able to establish that the previous log root has been appended to, not edited.
+This consistency proof includes hashes of intermediary leaves added in the past day.
+Using these you are able to establish that the previous log root has been appended to, not edited.

 ## Other use cases ##

-In some cases it will make sense of other features in Trillian.
-If you're sharing data into an S3 bucket and require proof your data has been received as it was sent Trillian may provide an "inclusion" proof.
-There may also be similar use cases in proving data is absent from a dataset or has been removed.
+In some cases, it will make sense to use other features in Trillian.
+For instance, if you're sharing data into an S3 bucket and require proof your data has been received as it was sent Trillian may provide an "inclusion" proof.
+There may also be similar use cases in proving data is absent or has been removed from a dataset.

 We have an upcoming blog post which will cover possible future applications of this technology.